• Skip to primary navigation

 • This recipe calls for simple ingredients that add incredible flavor.

-• This side dish is a great way to use up any extra fennel that you may have purchased from the farmer’s market or that you’ve grown yourself in the vegetable garden!
+• This side dish is a great way to use extra fennel.
+You might have bought it at the farmer’s market or grown it in your garden!

-While you do have to invest some time to reach that perfect caramelization of the fennel and onions, the result is undeniably worth it!
+You need to spend some time to get the perfect caramelization of the fennel and onions.
+The result is worth it!

 🛒 Ingredients